Triumphs of the American Spirit

 A Midwestern family with an asthmatic daughter struggles to survive the consequences of global warming in the near future.

-Kenneth Konecnik is a former advertising writer whose books focus on the personal beliefs and cultural differences that are sometimes at cross-purposes in today's changing America.
+Kenneth Konecnik is a former advertising writer whose books focus on the personal beliefs and cultural differences that are often at cross-purposes in today's changing America.
 He roots for the underdog and encourages dialogue across all borders, both real and imagined.
+From facing immigration issues across the country, to walking in a less fortunate person's shoes, to living with the consequences of climate change and our political dysfunction, Kenneth's stories capture the spirit of driven Americans who are determined to succeed against all odds.

 The strength of the human spirit is tested in Kenneth Konecnik's